Hibby/packetradio-guide/docs/beginners-guide.md

 ## Debugging

 This is where most of my time is spent when setting up packet radio stuff.
-In my opinion, it's where the real learning happens - you need to get your hands dirty with your radio, with your modem, with linux and try to retain your sanity at the same time.
+In my opinion, it's where the real learning happens - you need to get your hands dirty with your radio, with your modem, with Linux and try to retain your sanity at the same time.

 Don't worry - there is always something you've forgotten to do, or think you've looked at and haven't.
 We all have that feeling.
 Sometimes I keep a note of what I've done and what I've looked at to avoid replication of work, or so I can note what I *have* changed and what I might need to replicate.